 Violet Soen is an Associate Professor in Early Modern History at the KULeuven, Belgium.
 In 2018, she was Visiting P.P.
 Rubens-Professor at UC Berkeley, and she held fellowships in Columbia University, New York, EUI, Florence, EHESS, Paris and UPFH, Valenciennes.
 Her academic work and activities received awards from the Royal Flemish Academy of Belgium and the Royal Historical Commission.
 From 2007 until 2013, she was elected to serve in the first cohort of the Young Academy (and its board).

-She is author of three monographs (2008, 2012, 2016) and coeditor of seven volumes in the field of political and religious history of Early Modern Europe.
-She devoted more than sixty peer-reviewed articles and chapters on questions of peace and reconciliation, inquisition and pardon, and nobility and transregional families during the Wars of Religion.
+She is author of three monographs (2008, 2012, 2016) and coeditor of seven volumes in the field of religious and political history of Early Modern Europe.
+She devoted more than sixty peer-reviewed articles and chapters to questions of peace and reconciliation, inquisition and pardon, and nobility and transregional families during the Wars of Religion.

 Currently, Violet Soen serves as Series editor of Habsburg Worlds at Brepols, and sits on the editorial boards of the Revue d'histoire ecclésiastique, The Early Modern Low Countries, Refo500 Academic Studies and Nieuwe Tijdingen.
 She is board member of RefoRC, FSCIRE, Red Columnaria and LECTIO, and the Meyer-Prize Committee of the Sixteenth Century Studies Conference.
 In the Reformation year of 2017, she was copromotor of the Doctorate Honoris Causa for the Lutheran Church historian Theodor Dieter.